-In FY 2022, the United States Coast Guard (USCG) underwent a major financial systems modernization effort that included transitioning to a new financial management system, the Financial Systems

-Modernization Solution (FSMS), in December 2021 (see FM Outcome #6).
+In FY 2022, the United States Coast Guard (USCG) underwent a major financial systems modernization effort that included transitioning to a new financial management system, the Financial Systems Modernization Solution (FSMS), in December 2021 (see FM Outcome #6).
 Transition to a modernized financial system will have benefits for USCG financial operations and reporting going forward.

 However, challenges with the initial USCG transition to FSMS from the legacy application has had substantial impacts to many of the Component's business processes.
 As a result, internal control over financial reporting deficiencies were identified and reported in FY 2022.
 In addition, the late fiscal year landfall of Hurricane Ian resulted in a large-scale Federal Emergency Management Agency (FEMA) response to assist the impacted region.
 Despite timing challenges, FEMA maintains focus on Hurricane Ian response and continues to support these efforts financially through grants, disaster loans, and flood insurance payments.
-As a result, in FY 2022, DHS received a modified opinion on internal control over financial reporting that cited four areas of material weaknesses: 1) Financial Reporting, 2) IT Controls and Information Systems, 3) Insurance Liabilities, and 4) New System Obligations.
+While DHS continued remediation efforts in these areas, in FY 2023, an additional area of material weakness related to Seized and Forfeited Property was reported by the independent auditor.
+While DHS does not fully agree with the characterization of the new area of material weakness, the agency does recognize that internal controls over that process needs to be further strengthened.
+As a result, in FY 2023, DHS received a modified opinion on internal control over financial reporting that cited five areas of material weaknesses: 1) Information Technology Controls and Information Systems, 2) Financial Reporting, 3) Insurance Liabilities, 4) Receipt of Goods and Services, and 5) Seized and Forfeited Property Other than Monetary Instruments.